A Tour of Palma, Mallorca

 Further down you will find Plaça Major, a square with great modernist influence.
 From this point on, the great avenues and boulevards that make up the new suburbs of Palma de Majorca unfold.
 Returning to the coast from Plaça Major, you can go across the historic quarter and visit Plaça de Cort, the City Hall, the Palace of Vivot and the church of Santa Eulàlia.

 Two kilometers away from Palma's city center is the Castle of Bellver.
 The castle is located on top of the wooded hill that dominates the bay.
-Its unusual, circular floor plan and the delicate arches inside lend it an ornamental, rather that defensive, appearance.
-The precinct is the current home of the Municipal Museum of History.
+Its unusual, circular floor plan and the delicate arches inside lend it an ornamental, rather than defensive, appearance.
+The precinct is the current home of the Municipal Museum of History